Medical Appraisal is managed at both a national and local level

 LAAs, LALs and Appraisers are contracted through the Health Boards and are accountable to the Chief Executive, through the Board's Medical Director.
 Appraisers are required to operate within the agreed framework of the appraisal scheme, which is monitored by NES.

-The National Revalidation Implementation Group (NRIG) is the successor to The National Appraisal Leads Group (NALG) which was set up in March 2009 by the Scottish Government Health Directorates.
-Its primary role is to ensure the implementation of enhanced appraisal in NHS Scotland to a high standard, across all career grade doctors in all specialties, sectors and NHS Boards.
+The NRDB is the successor to the National Revalidation Implementation Group (NRIG) which was set up in 2012 by the Scottish Government Health Directorates.
+Its primary role is to ensure the delivery of appraisal and revalidation in NHS Scotland to a high standard, across all career grade doctors in all specialties, sectors and NHS Boards.

 It should be noted that trainee doctors in numbered posts are not appraised by Territorial Boards but are under the supervision of NHS Education for Scotland.

-For governance purposes, NRIG reports to the Scottish Government Health Directorates via the Revalidation Delivery Board Scotland and then the Cross-Professional Fitness to Practise Group.
-This group in turn reports to the Overarching Implementation Steering Group co-chaired by the Chief Medical Officer and Chief Nursing Officer.
+For governance purposes, NRDB reports to the Scottish Government Health Directorates and then the Cross-Professional Fitness to Practise Group.

 Under the legislation, the Responsible Officer (RO) is liable for the system of revalidation in an NHS Board.
 In addition, the RO is responsible to both the NHS Board and to the GMC.